-- You must embed the new information into your (old) knowledge

-- Look at your old summaries, record cards, mindmaps how to change them?

-- Text summary

-- Pose and answer questions

-- rephrase the main results

-- What is the main thesis of the section?

-- What is the skeleton of the paper?

-- Work out per section

-- Mindmapping per section

-- Structure tree per section

-- Record cards (Karteikarten)

-- Relation to own previous work

-- What extends your knowledge?

-- What contradicts your knowledge?

-- What is interesting?
+- You must embed the new information into your (old) knowledge - Look at your old summaries, record cards, semantic nets, mindmaps, concept maps how to change them? - Write a text summary: Pose and answer questions - What is the main thesis? - Rephrase the main results - What is the skeleton of the paper? - Talk about the paper to somebody else (your mate, your wife, your colleagues...) - Repeat Information Aquisition in details, per section - Structure tree per section, Record cards (Karteikarten) - Mindmap, semantic net, concept ma per section - Relation to own previous work - What extends your knowledge?
+What contradicts your knowledge? - What is interesting?